 The people affected with spastic cerebral palsy will have stiff and jerky movements due to their increased muscle tone.
 Their stiff muscles make their movements difficult.

-The people affected will have gait abnormality, crossed knees, muscle and joint contractures, and limited mobility.
+The people affected will have gait abnormalities, crossed knees, muscle and joint contractures, and limited mobility.
 Around 75 to 85 percent of children with cerebral palsy would have spastic palsy.
 More than half of them could walk on their own, while a smaller number would need canes or walkers.

 Spastic cerebral palsy develops when the motor cortex and the brain’s pyramidal tracts that link up the motor cortex to the spinal cord are damaged.
 It is classified into the following categories based on the affected limbs.